Bonnie Tharp Books

 “What about the date?”

 “Sorry, I don’t date customers, but thanks for asking.”
 Amanda flipped her brown ponytail behind her slender shoulders before she tucked taco meat into the shell.
 The spicy smell of ground beef and salsa permeated the air.
 “Sarah, you’d better hurry, or you’ll miss this smooth talker.”
+She had heard the flush before her best friend joined her, zipping her size four jeans.

 “Jeez, can’t I even take a bathroom break?
 What’s this about Romeo?”
 Sarah quickly washed her hands and checked her image in the mirror above the industrial metal sink.
 Amanda smiled.